tillkaeufer/DuCKLinG/README.md

 ### Download gas files

+If you are only interested in fitting the dust component you do not need to download the slab files.
+Instead you can create an empty folder caleld 'LineData' in the DuCKLinG directory and everything should be working.

 The molecular emission in DuCKLinG is calculated from a grid of 0D ProDiMo-slab models calculated by [Arabhavi et al. (2024)](https://doi.org/10.1126/science.adi8147).
 The files are available in this [folder](https://drive.google.com/drive/folders/1XAEgrss9oupWWGo_nNQyHwQFsfMxEiKq?usp=sharing).
 Download the folder and add it in DuCKLinG/LineData to have the example work without changing the paths.